 In the SearchSecurity.com on-demand webcast Information security: Analysis and recommendations, speaker Jon Oltsik explores common security issues and suggests a series of recommendations to overcome these challenges based upon months of research.
-Jon is a founder and principal of
+Jon is a founder and principal of Hype-Free Consulting, a research and consulting firm.

 Besides the technologies you mentioned in your presentation, which others are promising?